Graphviz setup on a Mac to be used with Python/Jupyter

 $ brew install graphviz

-This gives access to dot
+This gives access to dot rendering program in your terminal.

 Furthermore, there are several Graphviz-related packages you can install from PyPI: